UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: Few Shot Learning

 \section{Few Shot Learning}

 \autoref{fig:fewshot_a} shows the absolute mean Precision@10 scores over a range of number of positive and negative examples of each of the unseen fonts we tested.
-These in conjunction with the font shown in \autoref{fig:solidmnist_user_optimization} (upper) are used to calculate the mean gain shown in \autoref{fig:solidmnist_user_optimization} (lower).
+These in conjunction with the font shown in \autoref{fig:solidmnist_user_optimization} (left) are used to calculate the mean gain shown in \autoref{fig:solidmnist_user_optimization} (right).
 Examples of each font are given in \autoref{fig:optimization_egs}.
 1 positive and 0 negative indicates baseline using equal layer weights.

-For the most visually distinct fonts (i.e. `Vampiro One' and `Vast Shadow'), the equal weights baseline is highest.
+For the most visually distinct fonts (\ie `Vampiro One' and `Vast Shadow'), the equal weights baseline is highest.
 The amount of improvement is dependant on the self-consistency of style within the font and the number of similar fonts in the test set.
 We observe greater self-consistency within `Vampiro One' and `Vast Shadow' while being distinct from the rest of the test set.
-While the other fonts still show improvement, we expect lower results due to their inconsistency or lack of distinct stylistic features, i.e. in `Stalemate' the `m' and `s' appear to be stylistically compatible, but the max curvatures of the `m' are much greater than in the `s' - the style is not obviously the same.
+While the other fonts still show improvement, we expect lower results due to their inconsistency or lack of distinct stylistic features, \ie in `Stalemate' the `m' and `s' appear to be stylistically compatible, but the max curvatures of the `m' are much greater than in the `s' - the style is not obviously the same.